 But one look into Merlin's eyes told me something was seriously wrong.
 He gestured towards the house and I took the hint.
 The other Pokemon had sensed that something was amiss and filed in behind us as we moved into the living room.
 Kita, my Persian, was already there.
 I fingered Miyoko's Pokeball at my belt.
 I'd have to explain everything to my Lapras later; Miyoko was young, but still not small enough to be comfortable in the already crowded living room.

-My Pokemon and I stared in silence at the myriad of inaccessible channels before I finally voiced what most of us were thinking.
+My Pokemon and I stared in silence at the myriad of inaccessible TV stations before I finally voiced what most of us were thinking.
 "So what does this mean?"

 Jewel seemed to be lost in thought for a minute before she answered.
-"Merlin says that all the humans are gone."
+"Merlin says that all the adults are gone."

 "No, you can't take . . .
 You'll never take . . .
 NOOOOOOOO!"
 I could feel myself being dragged further and further down.